belongtothenight/File-Format-Converter/README.md

 <!--General User-->

+## Description
+This program aims to provide easy and offline access to the conversion of various filetypes to other filetypes.

+Developed Usage:
+1. Transfer XML files generated from labelImg, which specifies the selected region coordinate of pictures and turn them into CSV files for further processing.
+2. Renaming large amount of files with only a few clicks can greatly decrease the time needed when generating AI training files.
+3. Able to convert between markdown, CSV, and Parquet files is extremely useful for data management since my current data is managed with Obsidian, which is good for viewing data, but not for managing them.

 ## Instruction
 1. Single Conversion:
         This tab allows you to convert a single file from one filetype to another.